Why should I join AGCAS?

 The benefits of membership to services include an impact on the quality of service provision, the skills and motivation of staff and the standing of the service within and outside your institution.
-There is access to opportunities to adopt peer review practices, to share ideas for pragmatic solutions, as well as becoming part of a network of matrix-accredited organisations.
-Members report that the process for preparing for accreditation is enormously helpful.
+There is access to opportunities to adopt peer review practices and to share ideas for pragmatic solutions.

 AGCAS undertakes some benchmarking exercises, and it is also possible to benchmark informally through networking.

 Most higher education institutions are AGCAS members – they are linked within the sector in an energetic, motivated way.

 Professional training courses are delivered online and through short courses and are considered to be ground-breaking and of world-class standard.
 Large discounts are available to members.